 If you are interested in talking about my work on bagrada bug, please don’t hesitate to contact me!

 Joanna Bloese (graduate student researcher - Ph.D. student)

 B.S California State University Chico 2013

 I entered UC-Davis as a graduate student in the fall, 2014.
-I will be working in the rice pest management system.
+I am working in the rice pest management system.

 Kevin Goding (staff research associate)

 I assist with lab projects at the Davis lab.
 These are primarily in rice with additional efforts in the alfalfa, melon, corn, and dry bean systems.

 My name is Treanna Pierce.
 I am Larry's SRAII in his lab located in Shafter,

 CA. We mainly conduct studies on insect pests in cotton but do some work in

 corn too.
 Our research is conducted both at the Shafter Research Station